The gender pay gap is widening again. Why?

 Voting and civic participation

 North Carolina has already adopted voting laws that include strict voter ID requirements and limits on early and absentee voting.
 These restrictions have been shaped through both legislation and litigation, with courts repeatedly weighing in on how election laws are applied.
-Changes in legislative control or judicial interpretation could further affect voting access and election administration.
+Future elections and court decisions could influence how voting rules are applied across the state.

 In 2026, residents will vote on a constitutional amendment that would require voter identification for all forms of voting, including mail and absentee ballots.
 If approved, the requirement would be written into the state constitution, making it harder to change through future legislation or court decisions.